 Click on a characteristic below to learn more about that aspect of the program.

-During the regular academic year, each semester includes 12 credit hours of coursework (four courses) and 3 credit hours of internship, which are earned by spending eight hours a week (one day) throughout the entire semester.
-The program concludes with two summer sessions (another "semester" of coursework) in the following summer.
+During a full-time academic year, each semester includes 12 credit hours of coursework (four courses) and 3 credit hours of internship, which are earned by spending eight hours a week (one day) throughout the entire semester.
+The program concludes with two 8-week summer sessions.

 The program of studies includes:

-After completing 30 credits in Fall and Spring, students will enroll in Summer I and Summer II for six credits of EDUC 992, the independent project that is the thesis substitute.
-The two summer sessions will allow an intensive studio design cycle experience, based on the innovation and design processes the students learn during their Fall and Spring coursework.
-In these two summer sessions, the students will apply what they have learned to a real innovative educational venture, of their own design.
+After completing 30 credits, students will enroll in six credits of thesis project (currently offered Summer 1 & 2 only).
+The two summer sessions will allow an intensive studio design cycle experience, based on the innovation and design processes the students learn during their coursework.
+In these two summer sessions,students apply what they have learned to a real innovative educational venture of their own design.

-The independent study project will be an educational innovation, grounded in learning sciences research.
-Many of the projects are likely to involve technology—such as a web-based learning application or a tablet learning game.
+The thesis project will be an educational innovation, grounded in learning sciences research.
+Most of the projects are likely to involve learning technologies—such as a web-based learning application or a tablet learning game.
 Many of the projects will emerge from the internship experience.

 Director & Clinical Associate Professor